 Introduction to PCIe Express:

-This blog describes the fundamentals of Peripheral Component Interconnect Express (PCI express) protocol.
-In personal computers, peripheral devices connect to processor subsystem using Peripheral Component Interconnect (PCI), Peripheral Component Interconnect eXtended (PCI-X), Accelerated Graphics Port (AGP) and PCIe buses.
-Peripherals can be graphic cards, hard disk drives, SSDs, WiFi and ethernet devices.
-PCIe replaces PCI, PCI-X and AGP bus protocols used in computing machines of earlier days.
-Advanced version of PCI is PCI-express(PCIe).
+This blog describes the fundamentals of the Peripheral Component Interconnect Express (PCI Express) protocol.
+In personal computers, peripheral devices connect to the processor subsystem using Peripheral Component Interconnect (PCI), Peripheral Component Interconnect eXtended (PCI-X), Accelerated Graphics Port (AGP), and PCIe buses.
+Peripherals can be graphic cards, hard disk drives, SSDs, WiFi, and ethernet devices.
+PCIe replaces PCI, PCI-X, and AGP bus protocols used in computing machines of earlier days.
+The advanced version of PCI is PCI-express(PCIe).
 PCIe, PCI-e refers to PCI express protocol.

 Comparison of PCI and PCIe: